zarf-dev/proposals/0019-refactor-image-operations/README.md

 information to express the idea and why it was not acceptable.
 -->

-[containers/image](https://github.com/containers/image) was looked at as a potential alternative to using oras-go.
-[Skopeo](https://github.com/containers/skopeo/) uses this tool for most of it's image operations, and has built a successful user base.
-This tool also has a builtin way to extract images from the docker daemon.
-Still containers/image does not have a blob cache which is a feature many users rely on to quickly iterate on packages.
+[containers/image](https://github.com/containers/image) was looked at as an alternative replacement for image operations.
+[Skopeo](https://github.com/containers/skopeo/) uses this tool for most of it's image operations and has built a large user base. containers/image has a builtin way to extract images from the docker daemon.
+However, containers/image does not have a blob cache which is a feature many users rely on to quickly iterate on packages.

-[Regclient](https://github.com/regclient/regclient) was also evaluated, but since it also lacked a blob cache it was ruled out.
+[Regclient](https://github.com/regclient/regclient) was evaluated, but since it also lacked a blob cache it was ruled out.